-In this study, a systematic comparison of three different methods to determine hydraulic fracture apertures using 1) a flow-through apparatus, 2) a transient-airflow permeameter, and 3) a microscope camera was performed on the same set of sandstone samples to evaluate the reliability, accuracy, and comparability of the results.
-Natural fractures might appear aligned or mismatched, rough or relatively smooth at different scales, which would affect their hydraulic properties significantly (Barton et al., 1985; Brown, 1995; Zambrano et al., 2019).
-Thus, the hydraulic aperture was measured on various types of artificially induced single rock fractures, i.e., mismatched rough tensile fractures with defined relative offsets, a matched rough tensile fracture, a saw-cut rough fracture, and a saw-cut smooth fracture.
+In this study, a systematic comparison of three different methods to determine hydraulic fracture apertures using 1) a flow-through apparatus, 2) a transient-airflow permeameter, and 3) a microscope camera was therefore performed on the same set of sandstone samples to evaluate the reliability, accuracy, and comparability of the results.
+Hydraulic aperture was measured on various types of artificially induced single rock fractures, i.e., mismatched rough tensile fractures with defined relative offsets, a matched rough tensile fracture, a saw-cut rough fracture, and a saw-cut smooth fracture.
 Hence, the purpose of this study is a methodological comparison rather than a study on specific rock types.